 | Therapeutic ultrasound device for the neck | 2–3.5 million Korean won | Depends on the severity of the wrinkles |

 Personal experience: I had this treatment in 2023 at an established clinic in Gangnam District.
-Three months after the procedure, the frown lines were significantly reduced, but the pain during the treatment was quite intense.
-It is recommended to choose a clinic that offers anesthesia services.
+Three months after the procedure, the lines around my mouth were significantly reduced, but the pain during the treatment was quite intense.
+I recommend choosing a clinic that offers anesthesia services.

 2.2 Skin care treatments: Mesotherapy, fractional laser therapy, photorejuvenation